-You can change a registry's SKU with the Azure CLI or in the Azure portal.
-You can move freely between managed SKUs as long as the SKU you're switching to has the required maximum storage capacity.
-When you switch to one of the managed SKUs from Classic, you cannot move back to Classic--it is a one-way conversion.
+You can change a registry's service tier with the Azure CLI or in the Azure portal.
+You can move freely between tiers as long as the tier you're switching to has the required maximum storage capacity.

-To move between SKUs in the Azure CLI, use the az acr update command.
+To move between service tiers in the Azure CLI, use the az acr update command.
 For example, to switch to Premium:

 az acr update --name myregistry --sku Premium